Seasawher/mathlib4-help/docs/tactics.md

 ## any_goals
 Defined in: `Lean.Parser.Tactic.anyGoals`

-`any_goals tac` applies the tactic `tac` to every goal, and succeeds if at least one application succeeds.
+`any_goals tac` applies the tactic `tac` to every goal, concating the resulting goals for successful tactic applications.
+If the tactic fails on all of the goals, the entire `any_goals` tactic fails.

+This tactic is like `all_goals try tac` except that it fails if none of the applications of `tac` succeeds.

 ## apply
 Defined in: `Mathlib.Tactic.tacticApply_At_`